Azure/ARO-Landing-Zone-Accelerator/CriticalDesignAreas/aro-network-topology-and-connectivity.md

 Incoming (ingress) controllers can be used to expose applications running in the ARO clusters.

-- [Ingress controllers](https://docs.openshift.com/container-platform/4.10/networking/ingress-operator.html) provide application-level routing at the cost of a slight complexity increase.
+- [Ingress controllers](https://docs.openshift.com/container-platform/latest/networking/ingress-operator.html) provide application-level routing at the cost of a slight complexity increase.
 - ARO creates a generic DNS entry that simplify access to exposed applications in the cluster like *.apps.<ClusterID>.<Region>.aroapp.io.
 It's useful for Private cluster to route traffic for the application.
-- ARO offers a built in [Ingress Controller and routes](https://docs.openshift.com/container-platform/4.10/networking/configuring_ingress_cluster_traffic/configuring-ingress-cluster-traffic-ingress-controller.html).
+- ARO offers a built in [Ingress Controller and routes](https://docs.openshift.com/container-platform/latest/networking/configuring_ingress_cluster_traffic/configuring-ingress-cluster-traffic-ingress-controller.html).
-- ARO Ingress can used with [Azure Front Door](/azure/openshift/howto-secure-openshift-with-front-door).
+- ARO Ingress can be used with [Azure Front Door](/azure/openshift/howto-secure-openshift-with-front-door).
 - The configuration should be aligned with the egress filtering design to avoid asymmetric routing.
 UDRs can cause asymmetric routing (potentially), but not necessarily.
-- If [TLS termination](https://docs.openshift.com/container-platform/4.10/networking/ingress-operator.html) is required, management of TLS certificates must be considered.
+- If [TLS termination](https://docs.openshift.com/container-platform/latest/networking/ingress-operator.html) is required, management of TLS certificates must be considered.

+> [!IMPORTANT]
+> When you use Azure Firewall to restrict egress traffic and create a user-defined route (UDR) to force all egress traffic, make sure you create an appropriate DNAT rule in Firewall to correctly allow ingress traffic.
+Using Azure Firewall with a UDR breaks the ingress setup due to asymmetric routing.
+(The issue occurs if the ARO subnet has a default route that goes to the firewall's private IP address, but you're using a public load balancer - ingress or Kubernetes service of type: LoadBalancer).
+In this case, the incoming load balancer traffic is received via its public IP address, but the return path goes through the firewall's private IP address.
+Because the firewall is stateful, it drops the returning packet because the firewall isn't aware of an established session.
+To learn how to integrate Azure Firewall with your ingress or service load balancer, see [Integrate Azure Firewall with Azure Standard Load Balancer](/azure/firewall/integrate-lb).

 The following flow applies when using [Azure Front Door](/azure/openshift/howto-secure-openshift-with-front-door) in conjunction with ARO Private Cluster and Ingress Controller: